andflett/tokens/CONTEXT.md

 2. **MCP Server** — AI-accessible tools at `/mcp` for Claude, Copilot, Cursor, etc.
 3. **Documentation** — Educational docs with jargon popovers at `/docs`

-The target audience is **non-technical designers** who are starting to code with AI assistants and LLMs.
+The target audience is **non-technical designers and product managers** who are starting to code with AI assistants and LLMs.
 Every technical term has tooltip explanations.

+### Audience & Tone

+**Target Audience:**
+- Non-technical people (designers, product managers, etc.)
+- Just getting into AI coding (Claude, Cursor, Copilot, etc.)
+- Unfamiliar with underlying tech (Tailwind, React, Next.js, design tokens, etc.)

+**Tone Guidelines:**
+- Friendly and approachable, not patronizing
+- Use dry humour where appropriate
+- Avoid jargon or explain technical terms inline
+- Focus on "why" and practical benefits, not just "what"
+- Speak in terms of design outcomes, not implementation details

 ---